9 Minute Read

 A bed-and-breakfast in Nashville generally runs around $100 to $275 per night.(3) But considering you’ll get homemade breakfast at the very least (hence the name) and other meals throughout your stay, it’s really not a bad deal.

 Decide to go somewhere that’s maybe just one or two hours away from home.
 You’ll be out of town while (hopefully) avoiding the sticker shock of busy vacation areas.
-Not to mention you’ll save money by not dealing with flights or long drives!
+And you’ll save money by not dealing with flights or long drives!

 One of the best cheap vacation ideas is booking your trip far in advance.
 We’re not saying you have to plan it years out, but your chances of getting good prices are a lot higher when you don’t wait until the month before you want to go.

 Take those vacation days and get ready to stay at home!
 There are plenty of ways to be creative (and thrifty) without losing the fun factor.
-Plan out what nights of the week you want to take your family out to eat or explore downtown.
-And don’t forget to meal plan for the night’s you’ll be eating at home too.
+Plan out which nights of the week you want to take your family out to eat or explore downtown.
+And don’t forget to meal plan for the nights you’ll eat at home too.
 Try sprucing up your backyard and tossing some burgers on the grill!

 We hate to break it to you, but the money for your cheap vacation isn’t just going to magically appear in your bank account.
 This is why having a budget is such a big deal!

-Once you figure out when you want to go on vacation, budget out what a reasonable amount of money to save looks like for your family.
-The amount you’re able to put aside will determine where you go and how long you can stay.
+Once you figure out when you want to go on vacation, budget out what looks like a reasonable amount of money to save for your family.
+The amount you’re able to put aside will impact where you go and how long you can stay.
 You may need to sell things and make temporary lifestyle sacrifices.
 But don’t worry!
 There are plenty of ways you can save up cash quickly.

-We’re all for you having a summer vacation—but don’t go into debt for it!
-When you save up, pay in cash, and give our tips a try, you’ll be able to enjoy your vacation without having to worry about bills following you home.
+We’re all for you having a dream vacation, but don’t go into debt for it!
+When you save up, pay in cash, and try these tips, you’ll be able to enjoy your vacation without having to worry about bills following you home.